slawek367/excedo_rest_api/README.md

 }
 ```

-## Useful links to liblaries what was used in that project
+## Useful links to libraries what was used in that project
 ```
 Flask
 http://flask.pocoo.org/